HMS Hereward (H93): Service

-The ship participated in Operation Excess in early January 1941 and sank the Italian torpedo boat Vega on 10 January with a torpedo in the Strait of Sicily.
+The ship took part in Operation Excess in early January 1941 and sank the Italian torpedo boat Vega on 10 January with a torpedo in the Strait of Sicily.
 Together with the destroyer Decoy and the gunboat Ladybird, Hereward landed commandos on the island of Kastelorizo as part of Operation Abstention, but they were overwhelmed by an Italian counter-attack.
 Only a few survivors were taken off two days later.
-The ship participated in the Battle of Cape Matapan in early March 1941 and the evacuation of Greece in April 1941.
-She sank a number of fishing boats transporting German troops to Crete on 21 May and helped evacuate the Allied garrison of Heraklion on 29 May carrying 450 troops on board.
+The ship took part in the Battle of Cape Matapan in early March 1941 and the evacuation of Greece in April 1941.
+Hereward, her sister ship Hero, the destroyer Defender and cruiser Phoebe rescued all the crew and all 2,600 troops from the Dutch troop ship Costa Rica on 27 April.
+She sank a number of fishing boats transporting German troops to Crete on 21 May, and helped evacuate the Allied garrison of Heraklion on 29 May carrying 450 troops on board.
 Later that day she was attacked by German Junkers Ju 87 "Stuka" dive bombers and hit by one bomb just in front of her forward funnel.
-She turned towards the nearby coast of Crete, but was sunk by further airstrikes off Cape Sideros.
+She turned towards the nearby coast of Crete but was sunk by further air attacks off Cape Sideros.
 The bomb that sank the ship was dropped by a Ju 87 belonging to III./Sturzkampfgeschwader 2 (StG 2–Dive Bomber Wing 2).
-Four officers and 72 crewmen were killed, but the 89 survivors, along with the majority of the evacuees were rescued and taken prisoner by Italian MAS torpedo boats and the destroyer Francesco Crispi.
+Four officers and 72 crewmen were killed, but the 89 survivors, along with the majority of the evacuees, were rescued and taken prisoner by Italian MAS torpedo boats and the destroyer Francesco Crispi.